ginpei/express-login-example/README.md

 ## Receive form inputs

-To receive data from client, use `body-parser`.
-(Because Express depends on it, you can ommit obvious installation if you want.)
+To receive data from the client-side, use `body-parser` middleware.
+(You can omit explicit installation if you want because express depends on it.)

 ```console
 $ npm install body-parser